danpaxton/spanning-tree-visualizer/README.md

 **Anti-Aliasing:**  Smooths out all graphics in the display at the cost of a slower runtime.

 # Installation #
-Clone the project to the directory of choice.
+Clone the project to the directory of choice. (or download zip file and extract.)
 ```console
 git clone https://github.com/danpaxton/spanning_tree_visualizer
 ```
 Install Java jdk 16.
+Or downlaod from Oracle https://www.oracle.com/java/technologies/javase-jdk16-downloads.html
 ```console
 sudo apt install openjdk-16-jdk
 ```